 University of Exeter

-European Centre for Environment and Human Health, Environment and Sustainability Institute, Penryn Campus, TR10 9FE, Cornwall, UK
+European Centre for Environment and Human Health, Environment and Sustainability Institute, Penryn Campus, Cornwall, TR10 9FE.

 Overview: One focus of the lab is the ecology of virulent and antibiotic resistant bacteria.
 Our work currently uses bioassays isolating potentially emerging environmental human pathogens.
 We have also quantified antimicrobial activity of environmental bacteria, as well as of seaweeds, a group of antimicrobial producers which is especially diverse and abundant in the SW of the UK, to human (ESKAPE) pathogens.

-Where are you looking: We have looked at bacterial and seaweed extracts, mainly using a ’black box’ activity approach but have dabbled in metabolomics.
+Where are you looking for antibiotics: We have looked at bacterial and seaweed extracts, mainly using a ’black box’ activity approach, but have dabbled in metabolomics.

 Expertise required: Expertise and infrastructure in chemical elucidation of active compounds mainly, but always interested to collaborate on microbiology, ecology and evolutionary biology topics as well.